dustinpfister/blog_posts/_posts/canvas-translate.md

 ## 1 - Canvas translate basic example

 For a very basic example of the canvas translate method I just put together this simple little example where I am just translating the canvas so that a rectangle at 0,0 is actually rendered at 16,16.
-In the html I just have a canvas element, and then a script tag that links to an external javaScript file where I have the basic canvas translate example.
+In the HTML I just have a canvas element, and then a script tag that links to an external javaScript file where I have the basic canvas translate example.

 ```html
 <html>